maxtoroq/MvcCodeRouting/docs/api/MvcCodeRouting/CodeRoutingHttpExtensions/MapCodeRoutes_3.md

 #### *rootController*
 Type: [System.Type][3]
-The route controller for the application.
+The root controller for the application.

 #### *settings*
 Type: [MvcCodeRouting.CodeRoutingSettings][4]